mikekeith52/a_simple_project/README.md

 # A simple Project
-This is an example repository to show how to manage a simple project.
+This is an example repository to show how to manage a simple Data Science project.

 ## Description
 This project helps you learn how a real data analytics project may be organized following good practices.
 A project like this helps you get results out fast and modify key parameters with minimal chance of introducing human error.
 It works by reading a query, pivoting the query results, and outputting the end result into an Excel file.
 A project like this may be considered an "ETL (Extract Transform Load)" project.